-Medium and long -term (April 2028 to March 2050) Scenario Description Capacity by 2050 (MW) Falling Short This scenario reflects the current planning regime for onshore wind in England, resulting in limited deployment.
+Medium and long- term (April 2028 to March 2050) Scenario Description Capacity by 2050 (MW) Falling Short This scenario reflects the current planning regime for onshore wind in England, resulting in limited deployment.
 While a small number of new sites are connected, the majority of capacity growth comes from repowering of existing sites.
-Baseline sites with a capacity higher than 5 MW are modelled to repower with +25% capacity ^{xv} .
-702 System Transformation This scenario sees more focus on transmission network connected generation to achieve net zero targets, resulting in limited onshore wind deployment on the distribution network.
+Baseline sites with a capacity higher than 5 MW are modelled to repower with +25% capacity ^{xiii} .
+85 System Transformation This scenario sees more focus on transmission network connected generation to achieve net zero targets, resulting in limited onshore wind deployment on the distribution network.
 Repowering of baseline sites with +25% capacity results in an increased rate of capacity growth in the 2030s and 2040s.
-939 Consumer Transformation This scenario sees the largest growth, reaching just under 2 GW by 2050 - almost five times the current baseline.
+120 Consumer Transformation This scenario sees the largest growth, reaching just under 250 MW by 2050 - more than four times the current baseline.
 As distributed onshore wind is key to reducing carbon emissions in this scenario, the modelling assumes continued deployment of new onshore wind sites in the licence area throughout the 2030s and early 2040s.
 In addition, baseline sites larger than 5 MW are modelled to repower with an additional 50% capacity due to more efficient and larger turbines.
-1,913 Leading the Way This scenario is similar to Consumer Transformation , with marginally lower levels of deployment due to the wider energy system being less heavily electrified under Leading the Way .
-1,621
+242 Leading the Way This scenario is similar to Consumer Transformation , with marginally lower levels of deployment due to the wider energy system being less heavily electrified under Leading the Way .
+202

-- The FES 2023 baseline of 309 MW is substantially lower than the DFES baseline of 410 MW, which is more comparable to both the FES 2022 (416 MW) and DFES 2022 (412 MW).
-The reason for this variance is unclear. - While the baseline between the FES 2023 and DFES 2023 are misaligned, near-term capacity growth is comparable.
-In the longer term, the FES projections are below the DFES in every scenario this is likely the result of extrapolation from a lower baseline.
-The DFES 2023 projections, however, are in line with previously modelled scenarios for this licence area and aim to reflect the onshore wind resource available in the licence area alongside historic deployment. - The deviation from FES 2023 reflects a potential difference in the method of modelling the repowering of onshore wind sites than the FES.
+- The FES 2023 baseline of 70 MW does not fully align with the DFES baseline of 55 MW, which is more comparable to both the FES 2022 (48 MW) and DFES 2022 (52 MW).
+It is possible that a baseline site was misallocated to the West Midlands licence area in the FES analysis. - While the baseline between the FES 2023 and DFES 2023 are misaligned, near-term and long-term growth relative to the baseline is closely aligned under all four scenarios. - The small difference in deployment rates between FES and DFES scenarios in the 2040s likely reflects a difference in the method of modelling the repowering of onshore wind sites than the FES.
 The DFES models increased capacity for repowering of existing sites larger than 5 MW.
-With most baseline sites set to reach the end of their operational life in the 2030s and 2040s, this plays a significant role in the East Midlands projections.
+With most baseline sites set to reach the end of their operational life in the 2030s and 2040s, this plays a significant role in the West Midlands projections.